floorford/bootcamp--week-09--react/scripts/01-jsx/README.md

 ### JSX [30-45 mins]

 - GO TO APP.JS
-- **Emphasise that we're still just doing JavaScript**: JSX is on top of it
+- **Emphasise that we're still just doing JavaScript**: JSX is on top of it, whats in the return
+- Some things do look different though
+- imports we haven't used yet
+- function App() - capital letter looks a bit weird but thats just the old way of writing it
+- Look what its returning - its html.
+But not quite html - this is jsx
+- JSX = syntax extension for JS, a templating language
+- What is a templating language?
+	- Allows the defining of placeholders within a design structure that are later on replaced with dynamic data
+	- Support iteration and conditions which are often necessary for designing a web page
+	- Allows us to have the interactivy, and flexibility of what's rendered in the browser based on what the user does
+- JSX specifics:
+        - camelCase attributes,
+        - `className`: class is reserved word
+        - moustaches: dictate when we are using jsx or js

+- Structure
 	- Components: one per UI element
 	- Components can have sub-components
 	- Top level component: `App` in this setup (show `index.js`)
+	- App will import all other components, and then index.js just has to import App.js

 - Change App to `<h1>Hello, world</h1>` with stateless component

    ```js